rpryzant/code-doodles/notes/stats/mixed_effects_regression.md

 ### Mixed models, random effects

 The goal of mixed effects regression is to give more structure to the `error` term in a principled way.
-We do so by adding in one or more categorical "random effect" variables to the model, and assuming a different "baseline" outcome for each level of these variables.
+We do so by adding in one or more categorical "random effect" variables to the model, and assuming a different "baseline" outcome and error term for each level of these variables.
 In other words, we introduce a bunch of categorical variables, and give each level of these variables its own intercept.

 ```